kaycebasques/kayce.basqu.es/src/portfolio.md

   users could get hands-on experience with all the tools.
 I hosted the sample app on an free and easy-to-use hosting service (Glitch) to ensure that all users could access the hands-on experience.
 Last, I made the tutorial fun!
 Check out the story about Tony the cat to see for yourself.
+I also created a [video version of the tutorial](https://www.youtube.com/watch?v=5fLW5Q5ODiE).
+  Based on the YouTube comments, the feedback is overwhelmingly positive!
 * [Case study guidelines].
 I created these guidelines for web.dev contributors back when I was content lead for that site.
 Case studies were very important for getting enterprise partners to adopt new web platform technologies.
 A lot of Googlers in